MichaelsPlayground/BleBlessedClientSample/readme.md

 The library is available here: https://github.com/weliem/blessed-android

-A complex sample is included and this app is a smaler version but with some more access to the data (or better the BLE device).
+A complex sample is included and this app is a smaller version but with some more access to the data (or better the BLE device).

 If you need a BLE server (or peripheral) the library supports this as well, a sample app is